Rift-Entertainment/Rift-Production-Tool/README.md

 ## Dependencies
 To run this program you need Python 3.
-You also need the "requests" library, installable using:
+You also need the "requests" as well as the "paramiko" library, installable using:
     `python -m pip install requests`
+    `python -m pip install paramiko`

 ## Riot.txt